tempestphp/tempest-docs/src/Web/Documentation/content/main/0-getting-started/02-installation.md

 For a better experience, it is recommended to have a complete development environment, such as [ServBay](https://www.servbay.com), [Herd](https://herd.laravel.com/docs), or [Valet](https://laravel.com/docs/valet).
 However, Tempest can serve applications using PHP's built-in server just fine.

-Once the prerequisites are installed, you can chose your installation method.
+Once the prerequisites are installed, you can choose your installation method.
 Tempest can be a [standalone application](#creating-a-tempest-application), or be added [in an existing project](#tempest-as-a-package)—even one built on top of another framework.

 ## Creating a Tempest application